SCHEDULE OF LABS

 why a 12-15 hour course load is considered full time

-The materials used in this course fall into four
+The materials used in this course fall into three

 general classes.
-Each of these will make up about one
+Each of these will make up one third of each

 exam, so divide your time accordingly:

 skeletons, and bone collections.
 These will be available for

 review whenever the lab is open.
 It is important that you